Madha Yaanai Koottam: Production

 After associating Ravi K. Chandran for five years, Ragul Dharuman made his debut as an independent cinematographer in this film.
 The film started in March 2013 in Periyakulam and the second schedule of shooting was underway in April.

 Soundtrack

+The soundtrack was composed by N. R. Raghunanthan.
+All lyrics written by Yegathasi.
+Apart from producing the film, G. V. Prakash Kumar also sung the track "Kona Kondakari".

 Reception

 The film received generally positive reviews from critics.